sudheeshprabhu/Hadoop/README.md

 # Hadoop
 Hadoop pre-requisites

-This is shell script for doing Hadoop pre-requisitess listed below:
+This is shell script for doing Hadoop pre-requisites listed below:

 Stop and disable IPtables